Working through a limited company

 - Some clients may require you to work through an intermediary such as a limited company or an umbrella company, as this saves them money (there is no PAYE obligation and no employer costs such as Employer NIC when paying a company).
 They may also be hesitant to work with someone who is just a sole trader, as HMRC may do a PAYE enquiry and find that the individual should have been treated as an employee.
-Inserting an intermediary (such as a limited company or an umbrella company) between them and the individual provides them with protection against this.
+Having an intermediary (such as a limited company or an umbrella company) between them and the individual provides them with protection against this.